aws-samples/cfn101-workshop/workshop/content/intermediate/operations/drift-detection/_index.md

 ### Overview

 When you choose to use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to provision your resources, you maintain your resources’ configurations with CloudFormation over time, as needed.
-If, subsequently, you choose to manage such resources outside of the purview of CloudFormation (for example, with the [AWS Management Console](https://aws.amazon.com/console/), the [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI), [AWS SDKs](https://aws.amazon.com/getting-started/tools-sdks/), or with [AWS APIs](https://docs.aws.amazon.com/general/latest/gr/aws-apis.html), your resources’ configuration will drift.
+If, subsequently, you choose to manage such resources outside the purview of CloudFormation (for example, with the [AWS Management Console](https://aws.amazon.com/console/), the [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI), [AWS SDKs](https://aws.amazon.com/getting-started/tools-sdks/), or with [AWS APIs](https://docs.aws.amazon.com/general/latest/gr/aws-apis.html), your resources’ configuration will drift.)

 CloudFormation offers [Drift Detection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift.html), that gives you information on the difference between the current configuration of a resource and the configuration you declared in the template you used to create or update the resource.
 The results of drift detection show you the affected resources and the differences between the current state and the template.
 You can then either return the resource to its original configuration, or update your template and your CloudFormation stack to reflect the new, desired state.